First-order methods on bounded-rank tensors converging to stationary points: Introduction

-Another approach is to recast~\cref{eq: problem (P)} to a \emph{lifted} problem on a (product) manifold via a smooth parametrization and to solve the lifted problem by Riemannian optimization.
+Another approach is to recast~\cref{eq: problem (P)} to a \emph{lifted} problem on a (product) manifold via a smooth parametrization, i.e., a parameter space $\tensM$ and a surjection $\phi$ such that $\phi(\tensM)=\mathbb{R}_{\leq r}^{m\times n}$.
+We refer to minimization of $f\circ\phi$ on $\tensM$ as the lifted problem.
 For instance, Levin et al.~\cite{levin2023finding} considered the product manifold $\mathbb{R}^{m\times r}\times\mathbb{R}^{n\times r}$ and the parametrization $(\matL,\matR)\mapsto\matL\matR^\top$.
 Rebjock and Boumal~\cite{rebjock2024optimization} considered a \emph{desingularization} approach to parametrize the matrix varieties.
 Since second-order stationary points of the lifted problem correspond to stationary points of~\cref{eq: problem (P)}, whereas first-order stationary points do not~\cite{ha2020equivalence,levin2024effect}, Levin et al.~\cite{levin2023finding} proposed a Riemannian trust-region method for the lifted problem.

 Low-rank tensor optimization is significantly more complicated than low-rank matrix optimization~\cite{de2008tensor,hillar2013most}.
 Nevertheless, similar to the matrix case, low-rank tensor optimization mainly has three different geometric approaches: optimization on manifolds, optimization on varieties, and optimization via parametrizations.
 Since $\tensM_{\vecr}:=\{\tensX\in\mathbb{R}^{n_1\times n_2\times\cdots\times n_d}:\ranktc(\tensX)=\vecr\}$ is a smooth manifold~\cite{uschmajew2013geometry}, Kressner et al.~\cite{kressner2014low} proposed a Riemannian conjugate gradient method.
 The convergence results in Riemannian optimization~\cite{boumal2019global} are still not applicable since~$\tensM_{\vecr}$ is not closed.
-Gao et al.~\cite{gao2025low} delved into the geometry of its closure~$\tensM_{\leq\vecr}$, and proposed line-search methods.
+Gao et al.~\cite{gao2025low} delved into the geometry of its closure~$\tensM_{\leq\vecr}$, and proposed line-search methods and a rank-adaptive method.
 For optimization via a smooth parametrization, Kasai and Mishra~\cite{kasai2016low} considered a parametrization of $\tensM_{\vecr}$ via a quotient manifold.
-Gao et al.~\cite{gao2024desingularization} proposed desingularization approaches for bounded-rank tensors.
+Desingularization approaches for bounded-rank tensors was proposed~\cite{gao2024desingularization}.
 We refer to~\cite{steinlechner2016riemannian,dong2022new,gao2024riemannian} for tensor optimization in other tensor formats.